rholo/atomic-sass/README.md

 Rocket
 =========
-Rocket is a baseline SCSS to start your own CSS/HTML framework, see more at [rholo]
+Rocket is a baseline SCSS to start your own CSS Framework.

 Included:
 - headings